Sustainability & Social Impact Glossary

 ESG – Elon Musk’s favourite term…Environment, Social, Governance.
 Three lenses through which companies can assess their non-financial performance, and through which investors can assess companies’ non-financial risks.
 While ESG does us the tremendous service of making explicit the complexities all companies must manage, it often and easily stops at risk identification.
 We need companies to see the potential for creating meaningful positive impact, rather than just doing less harm.

 Greenwashing – A cardinal sin within the sustainability sphere!
 Make false claims, exaggerate your progress, or otherwise overstate your environmental credentials, and you’re greenwashing.
-By all means, talk about what you’re doing well!
-But maybe start by ensuring you’re actually doing well.
+By all means, talk about what you’re doing well, but start by ensuring you’re actually doing well.
 Consumers want honesty, so be fully transparent about your progress, give concrete statistics (even if they’re not all positive), and pursue accreditations that are rigorous, such as B Corp.
 Lastly, measure your performance against what the world needs—not merely on whether you’re doing better than last year, or moving ahead of your sector peers.

 GRI (Global Reporting Initiative) – This is a widely used and respected set of standards for impact reporting—reporting that presents organizations’ impact on the economy, the environment, and society.
 Also, ‘general rate increase,’ which Junxion will have to do, if this ‘galloping, runaway inflation’ persists!